Our Blog RSS

 Provides parking and the parking spaces are located right behind the building.
 Please note that they only have a few spaces available.
 They are free of charge for all hotel guests.
 If the parking lots are full upon your arrival, then you will need to pay for parking next to the hotel.

 Plaza located next to Ingólfstorg square does not have guest parking spaces as part of the hotel but there are plenty of street parking and parking lots available close by.
 P1 is the area around the main shopping street (where our hotel is located) and it would be the most expensive one.
 However, you will find P2 on the streets behind the hotel for example Mjóstræti and Bárugata, P3 is a few streets away.
 P4 is quite limited.
 There are also some free parking areas not very far from where we are, for example, next to Hallgrímskirkja, the iconic church in the city centre.
-There are also parking garages located underneath the town hall (Ráðhúsið), Vesturgata and Hafnartorg.
+There are also parking garages located underneath the town hall (Ráðhúsið), and Vesturgata.

 There is no hotel parking but there is a free parking lot just down the street from our hotel.
 You can click here to see the map.
 If the free parking is full, there is also paid parking available which is indicated by a parking street sign (i.e. P1, P2, P3, or P4.), informing you of the parking zone in which you are parked.